Tutorial: Azure Active Directory integration with SAP HANA

 - You can control in Azure AD who has access to SAP HANA.

-- You can enable your users to automatically get signed into SAP HANA with their Azure AD accounts.
+- You can enable your users to be automatically signed-in to SAP HANA (Single Sign-On) with their Azure AD accounts.

 To configure Azure AD integration with SAP HANA, you need the following items: